 Appropriate treatment is essential to reduce the associated diseases and mortality.
 For this, it is important to conduct early and accurate malaria testing.

-The cheapest, preferred and reliable test for malaria is the examination of the blood under a microscope.
+The cheapest, preferred, and most reliable test for malaria is the examination of the blood under a microscope.
 Because each of the four major parasitic species has different characteristics.

 Two types of blood films are traditionally used for testing: